ironscar/unreal-engine-dev-starter/readme.md

 	- We make r i.e `CameraRadius` and `RotationLimit` as blueprint editable properties
 	- We also make an `IsFPS` property on the `CharacterPlayerController` to choose which rotation method to use
 	- We can use `FMath::Clamp(value, min, max)` to apply the limits

+### Processing mouse input

+- Migrate to Enhanced Input Actions from Action/Axis mappings as the latter is deprecated [TODO]
+- Update `GetInputMouseDelta` to corresponding axis mapping [TODO]
+- We can spawn a ball on left click and shoot it towards the front [TODO]
+- We can change the type of ball on right click [TODO]

 ---